-Note 4: Events After the Reporting Period
+Note 2: Events After the Reporting Period

-The Unaudited Annual Accounts were authorised for issue by the Chief Financial Officer on 16 July 2020.
+The Annual Accounts were authorised for issue by the Chief Financial Officer on 24 September 2020.
 Where events taking place before this date provided information about conditions existing at 31 March 2020, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
 Events taking place after this date are not reflected in the financial statements or notes.
-The Covid-19 pandemic has had a substantial impact on IJB services and financial sustainability.
-Further details of this impact are detailed within the Management Commentary.